 What kind of Yoga do you teach?

 Yoga for Good Health & Calmness is not a particular style of Asana Yoga, rather it embraces a wide spectrum of Yoga’s techniques as a combination of Hatha & Raja Yoga.
-It is not Asana (physical postures) focused, although yogasana is practised, equally there is emphasis on other techniques in the practice, that help to guide our behaviour and lifestyle and to bring about qualities of peace & stabililty.
+It is not Asana (physical postures) focused, equally there is emphasis on other techniques, that help to guide our behaviour and lifestyle and to bring about qualities of peace & stabililty.

-Yoga is most often practiced as the physical aspect of Yoga.
-All variant styles of physical postures are a development from classical Hatha Yoga.
-Yogasanas unite the mind and breath into the body to offer deeper awareness of the body.
-In the whole system of Yoga, the aspect of Hatha Yoga is to prepare and cleanse the bodily system to better receive the higher teachings of Raja Yoga.
+Yoga, in the West, is most often practiced as the physical aspect of Yoga.
+All variant styles of physical postures are a development from classical Hatha Yoga which uses body movements ( Asana ).
+In the whole system of Yoga, the aspect of Hatha Yoga practice is to prepare and cleanse the bodily system to better receive the higher teachings of Raja Yoga.
 Hatha Yoga was created for a spiritual purpose which is often not taught or mentioned; Calming restlessness, to experience stillness.
 It is not essential to do postures in order to practice Yoga, infact Yoga philosophy says: “doing good to others is the best dharma – to serve others is the real skill or tactic in life” – Paramahamsa Prajnanananda

 A yogasana (posture) practised without breath & mind awareness is not a practice of Yoga.